dongpu1813/Byt3Coin-QT-v1/README.md

 remember this is a security-critical project where any mistake might cost people lots of money.

-### Automated Testing
+### Installing

-Developers are strongly encouraged to write unit tests for new code, and to submit new unit tests for old code.
+Developers are strongly encouraged to write unit tests for new code, and to submit new unit tests for old code.  see required dep at bottom of README.md

-Unit tests for the core code are in `src/test/`.
-To compile and run them:

-    cd src; make -f makefile.unix test

-Unit tests for the GUI code are in `src/qt/test/`.
-To compile and run them:

-    qmake BITCOIN_QT_TEST=1 -o Makefile.test bitcoin-qt.pro
-    make -f Makefile.test
-    ./byt3coin-qt_test

-    #### Required #####
 sudo apt-get install git

 sudo apt-get install build-essential libtool autotools-dev automake pkg-config libssl-dev libevent-dev bsdmainutils